National Library of Scotland events are free and take place in our George IV Bridge Building, unless we state otherwise.

 Tuesday 3 December

 Free.
 Book 'Scotland the Worst — A derogatory guide to the worst places to visit in times gone' on Eventbrite or phone 0131 623 3734.

 Christmas shopping day

-Join us for our annual Christmas shopping day, with yuletide bargains and festive treats galore; we're sure we'll have something for everyone.
-Enjoy a 15% discount on everything in our shop.
-Once you’ve shopped, relax with our festive entertainment.
+Join us for our annual Christmas shopping day, with yuletide bargains and festive treats galore.
+We're sure we'll have something for everyone.
+Enjoy a 15 per cent discount on everything in our shop.
 A delightful way to see in the Christmas season.

 Free.
 No need to book, just drop in.